GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 ### How to handle functions that do not pass type checking?

-In case a function doesn't pass type checking, but is still cfg-in thanks to a `cfg` (for example, `cfg(doc)`), rustdoc will display errors that don't impact the actual documentation generation.
+In case a function doesn't pass type checking, but is still cfg-in thanks to a `cfg` (for example, `cfg(doc)`), rustdoc will display errors (**that don't impact the actual documentation generation in any way!
+Even if errors are displayed, the documentation is generated as expected**).
 For example, the following code:

 ```rust
 #[cfg(windows)]